SaryWeinberg/Drones-Management-Project/README.md

 # dotNet5782_1743_2385

-hi sary! its our project!
+hi Sary&Gitty! its our project!

 Yes I see, this is a wonderful project!

 hi!
-Israel!
+Israel! good night!